aryan68125/NOTE-using-firebase/README.md

 This is a simple Notes app that uses the firebase online database for storing notes in the cloud.
 I have speech-to-text and text-to-speech engines built-in for dictation and reading features.

+You can download the application in apk form from releases section

 Here are some preview images
 ![](app/src/main/res/drawable/one.png)
 ![](app/src/main/res/drawable/two.png)